n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.2.md

 Add an ***Airtable node*** connected to the HTTP Request node.

 ::: tip 💡 Spreadsheet nodes
-You can replace the *Airtable* node with another spreadsheet app/service. n8n also has nodes for [*Google Sheets*](https://docs.n8n.io/nodes/n8n-nodes-base.googleSheets/) and [*Spreadsheet File*](https://docs.n8n.io/nodes/n8n-nodes-base.spreadsheetFile/).
+You can replace the *Airtable* node with another spreadsheet app/service.
+For example, n8n also has nodes for [*Google Sheets*](https://docs.n8n.io/nodes/n8n-nodes-base.googleSheets/) and [*Spreadsheet File*](https://docs.n8n.io/nodes/n8n-nodes-base.spreadsheetFile/).
 :::

 In the *Airtable node* window, configure the following parameters: